-For both short and long-stay visits, monitor by supervisory observation, that care files for hearing impaired clients have been clearly identified, preferably including the international ear symbol.
+For both short and long-stay visits, monitor by supervisory observation, that care files for hearing impaired clients have been clearly identified.

-In addition during residential short-stay visits, monitor by supervisory observation, that ad hoc assistance with hearing aid use (including cochlear implants etc) is provided as necessary to geriatric or incapacitated clients.
+In addition, during residential short-stay visits, monitor by supervisory observation, that ad hoc assistance with hearing aid use (including cochlear implants etc) is provided as necessary to geriatric or incapacitated clients.